PingOne

 Steps

-1. In PingAccess, go to Settings → System → Token Provider.
+1. In the PingAccess administrative console, go to Settings > System > Token Provider.

-You see this URL on the Applications page in PingOne.
+You can find this URL on the Overview tab of the application in PingOne.

 A screen capture of the Token Provider page.

-4. On the Authentication Method page, select the Single Sign-On option and complete the fields with the following information:
+5. On the Authentication Method page, select Single Sign-On and enter or edit the following:

-1. In the OpenID Connect Login Type field, select the Code option.
+1. For OpenID Connect Login Type, select Code.

-3. In the Client Credentials Type field, select Secret and enter the client secret for the connection you created in PingOne.
-Click Save and Close.
+3. For Client Credentials Type, select Secret and enter the Client Secret for the connection you created in PingOne.

 A screen capture of the Authentication Method page.